-Transfer students who do not meet the minimum admission requirements may appeal to the Admissions Committee to be considered for acceptance on a probationary status.
+Transfer students who do not meet the minimum admission requirements may be considered for probationary acceptance by the Admissions Committee.

 Transfer Credit Policy

 Transferring students will provide official transcripts to the Registrar of Sterling College for evaluation.
 Courses being transferred must have a grade of C- or better.

 Remedial/preparatory level credits will not be accepted toward graduation.
 Remedial or preparatory courses with a Sterling College equivalent will count toward athletic eligibility.

 Sterling College does not accept credit for athletic participation.

 No more than 65 credit hours from a two-year college will count toward Sterling College graduation requirements.

 Courses submitted for transfer from institutions not accredited by a regional accrediting agency will be accepted if one of the following criteria is met:

 a grade of C or better in a succeeding course taken at Sterling,